9001/copyparty/README.md

 # performance

-defaults are good for most cases, expect `8 GiB/s` download and `1 GiB/s` upload
+defaults are usually fine - expect `8 GiB/s` download, `1 GiB/s` upload

 you can ignore the `cannot efficiently use multiple CPU cores` message, very unlikely to be a problem